Dru-Mara/evalne-gui/README.md

 * DONE Make tab data persistent, for when tabs are switched
 * DONE Make run evaluation actually fill in conf file and execute evalne
 * Make import button work
+* Add popup dialogs to show that data has been imported/exported/cleared
 * DONE Make export button work
 * DONE When exporting ensure methods with no name and cmd are ignored
 * DONE Change method options based on method type